wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 It is possible to change the log level for troubleshooting in case that it fails.

 After this configuration, the integration is completed.
 To verify that it's working, enter Opensearch Dashboards from http://localhost:5603, and navigate to `Discover`.
 If no log is shown, it is possible that a new index pattern is needed.
 To create it, open the left bar, go to `Stack Management`, click on `Create index pattern`, write `wazuh-alerts-4.x*` as name, click on `Next step`, select `timestamp` as Time field.
 It is important to select `timestamp` and not `@timestamp`.
-Then click on `Create index pattern`
+Then click on `Create index pattern`.
+If it is not already created, the index patter will be automatically generated after importing a dashboard.